Ágnes Bartha

-Ágnes Galambos Bartha née Schwartz (born 26 October 1922) is a Hungarian photographer and Ravensbrück concentration camp survivor.
+Ágnes Galambos Bartha (née Schwartz, 26 October 1922 – 9 May 2018) was a Hungarian photographer and Ravensbrück concentration camp survivor.
 Together with her friend Edith Kiss she was deported to Ravensbrück in the autumn of 1944 and then transferred to the Daimler-Benz factory at Ludwigsfelde where she was forced to work on aircraft engines for the Luftwaffe.
 After escaping from a death march in April 1945, she returned with Kiss to Budapest.
 Since 1992, she has talked about her experiences of deportation and concentration camps, taking part in a number of exhibitions and films.